liskin/work.lisk.in/_posts/2020-05-06-linux-media-control.markdown

     * <https://github.com/KDE/plasma-browser-integration>

-[Firefox][] 75 works after enabling `media.hardwaremediakeys.enabled` in `about:config`, but Media Session support is still experimental (enabling it breaks YouTube entirely) so metadata isn't available.
+[Firefox][] 75 works after enabling `media.hardwaremediakeys.enabled` in `about:config`, but Media Session support is still unstable (enabling it breaks YouTube entirely) so metadata isn't available.
 Also, not all websites can be controlled: YouTube and bandcamp works, soundcloud and plain HTML5 `<audio>` example don't.
-Haven't investigated it further as I don't use Firefox for media playback.
-(Also, it keeps resetting its volume to a weird level.)
+Firefox's emerging support for media controls is [documented here][firefox-media-control]; there are some interesting details about ignoring silence, short clips, and giving up control if paused for more than a minute (a feature that I find undesirable and unfortunately present in Chrome on non-Linux platforms, as noted further).

 [myNoise][] can't be controlled by media keys in either browser as it uses plain [Web Audio API][], so I've made [a userscript][mynoise-chrome] as a